 Rubber and silicone tape is thick heavy-duty, stretchy, gummy, and can stick to itself.
 These tapes work best on cracks in the pipe but not in the joints.
 Keep that fact in mind to avoid making any mistakes.

-- To begin with, clean the pipe and fitting with a cotton rag or cloth to make it thoroughly cleaned and dried.
-Repair tape does work well but will work great if it forms a tight bond with PVC plastic, and that will happen when the plastic is perfectly cleaned before commencing with the operation.
+• To begin with, clean the pipe and fitting with a cotton rag or cloth to thoroughly clean and dry it.
+Repair tape works well but will work great if it forms a tight bond with PVC plastic, which will happen when the plastic is perfectly cleaned before commencing the operation.

-- Cut a piece of repair tape and fold it around the damaged part of the pipe or joint.
+• Cut a piece of repair tape and fold it around the damaged part of the pipe or joint.
 Keep the wrapping tight and make multiple layers, extending the wraps on both sides and covering portions beyond the leaky part.
-One major benefit of using repair tape is that it can be folded around circularly for a significant distance when a medium to big crack appears in the pipe.
-However, applying the tape in tight spaces can be difficult; in that case, you might have to cut a length of tape and thread it around the pipe.
+One significant benefit of using repair tape is that it can be folded around circularly for a considerable distance when a medium to big crack appears in the pipe.
+However, applying the tape in tight spaces can be difficult; in that case, you might have to cut and thread a length around the pipe.

 Fibreglass wrap or tape is a fibreglass cloth coated with water-activated resin.
 It’s a good temporary fix for leaking PVC pipe.
-The water-activated resin in the fibreglass, when applied, hardens around the pipe and slows the leaking.
+When applied, the water-activated resin in the fibreglass hardens around the pipe and slows the leaking.

 Repair Epoxy is used to bond with both PVC pipe and joints, and it comes in both putty and liquid forms.

-- Now you have to mix the epoxy by following the manufacturer’s instructions.
-Generally, all such products are two-part formulas where you need to mix a catalyst into an epoxy resin to create the mixture to be used as patch material.
+• Now you have to mix the epoxy by following the manufacturer’s instructions.
+Generally, all such products are two-part formulas where you must mix a catalyst into an epoxy resin to create the mixture for patch material.

-- Give the epoxy some time for hardening.
-So with manufacturers instructions for the required time.
+• Give the epoxy some time to harden, so do with the manufacturer’s instructions for the required time.
 Generally, it takes around 20-30 minutes, but sometimes the bond might take up to a full hour to reach its full strength.
-Once the epoxy is hardened, run water through the drain to check for leaking.
+Once the epoxy is hardened, run water through the drain to check for leaks.

 Engaging Read – PVC Pipes: Schedule 40 VS 80

-- This method is more suitable for the smooth sections of the pipe as they can make full contact with the pipe surface.
-It doesn’t work very well with the edges where pipes and fittings meet to join.
+• This method is more suitable for the smooth sections of the pipe as they can make complete contact with the pipe surface.
+It doesn’t work well with the edges where pipes and fittings meet to join.

-- Cut a piece of rubber using a utility knife or scissors to be applied around the leak in the pipe.
-Station the over the cracked area of the pipe.
+• Cut a piece of rubber using a utility knife or scissors to be applied around the leak in the pipe.
+Station over the cracked area of the pipe.

 Replacing PVC Pipe and Fittings